-- "Receiving Care in Another Kaiser Foundation Health Plan Service Area." - Services covered in the "Emergency, Post-Stabilization, and Urgent Care" section and under "Your Primary Care Participating Provider" in the "How to Obtain Services" section. - "Transplant Services."
+- "Receiving Care in Another Kaiser Foundation Health Plan Service Area." - Services covered in the "Emergency, Post-Stabilization, and Urgent Care" section and under "Your Primary Care Provider" in the "How to Obtain Services" section. - "Transplant Services."

-POST-SERVICE CLAIMS SERVICES ALREADY RECEIVED
+POST-SERVICE CLAIMS - SERVICES ALREADY RECEIVED

-In general, if you have a medical bill from a Non-Participating Provider or Non-Participating Facility, our Claims Administration Department will handle the claim.
+In general, if you have a medical or pharmacy bill from a Non-Participating Provider, Non-Participating Facility, or non-participating pharmacy, our Claims Administration Department will handle the claim.
 Member Services can assist you with questions about specific claims or about the claim procedures in general.